hariselef/NNequiv_Experiments/README.md

 ```
 3) change you current working directory to the project directory.
 4) Enable docker.
-5) Then type the following commands:
+5) Then type the following command:

 ```
 docker image build -t nnequiv .
 ```
-Wait till the build is completed.
-Then type
+6) Wait till the build is completed.
+Then type:

 ```
 docker run -it nnequiv
 ```

-6) Now, you have run dokcer, you have to activate the proper anaconda environment with all the installed dependencies.
+7) Now, you have run dokcer, you have to activate the proper anaconda environment with all the installed dependencies.

 ```
 conda activate nnequiv
 ```

-7) You can generate the results of any Table of the paper by typing:
+8) You can generate the results of any Table of the paper by typing:

 ```
 python src/<Table name>.py